Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 These artifacts provide direct evidence for the model selection and primary ranking result.

----

 ## 13. Acknowledgments and Data Credit

 This project was completed as part of the **FlyRank ML Internship**.

 The analysis uses the public safe anonymized starter dataset provided for the internship project.

-The FlyRank project repository and associated materials should be credited and linked from the deployed paper as required by the assignment.
+The FlyRank project repository and associated materials are credited below:

 **FlyRank:** https://github.com/flyrank-bih/flyrank-ml-internship-starter

 The project does not expose private client information, private queries, client names, or other confidential data.

----

 ## 14. AI Transparency